 Our Lady of Guadalupe Brings About Conversion

-Needless to say, the church was built, as Our Blessed Mother requested.
-The apparitions of Our Lady of Guadalupe along with Juan Diego’s simple obedience and witness to Our Blessed Mother, became the impetus for numerous conversions to the Catholic faith for the Central American Indians.
+Needless to say, the Bishop built the church, as Our Blessed Mother requested.
+The apparitions of Our Lady of Guadalupe along with Juan Diego’s simple obedience and witness to Our Blessed Mother, became the impetus for numerous conversions to the Catholic faith for Central American Indians.

 Nine years after the apparitions, nine million Indians had converted to the Christian faith—nearly 3,000 a day!
 3

 With obedience, what might we do to evangelize on behalf of the Holy Spirit?
-Perhaps it is a simple witness to the virtues of Christ by imitating those virtues with our fellow men.
-Or maybe an act of charity, especially at this time of year, just might make the world a better place.
+Perhaps, it is a simple witness to the virtues of Christ.
+Imitate those virtues with your fellow men.
+Or, maybe perform an act of charity; especially at this time of year.
+You just might make the world a better place.
 Be like Juan Diego and do as our Mother asks!

 Happy Feast Day to Our Lady of Guadalupe!
-May she shower us with virtues to be more like her Son.
+Please shower us with virtues to be more like your Son.
 Amen.

 1 “Our Lady of Guadalupe.”
 EWTN.
 EWTN Catholic Global Network, n.d.
 Web 17, Nov.
 2016